Stigma (1972 film)

 Stigma is a 1972 American drama film.
-It was produced by Charles Moss, while David E. Durston was both the writer and the director.
+Produced by Charles Moss, while it was both written and directed by David E. Durston.
 Prominent themes in the film include racism and sexually transmitted disease.
-It stars Philip Michael Thomas in an early screen appearance, twelve years before he starred in the popular 1980s TV show Miami Vice.
+It stars Philip Michael Thomas in one of his early screen appearances, twelve years before he starred in the popular 1980s TV show Miami Vice.

 Plot

-Set in a remote California community, the film follows a doctor (Philip Michael Thomas) who learns a super form of VD is appearing among the residents.
+Set in a remote California community, the story follows a doctor (Philip Michael Thomas) who learns a super form of syphilis is appearing among the residents.
 He and a few others must race against time to find the carrier before others fall victim.

+Reception

+The New York Times called it "a crackling good suspense melodrama."
+Similarly, the Los Angeles Times called it a "lively little drama... sturdy and involving."
+In contrast, Leonard Maltin rated the film a "bomb," dismissing it as an "absurd melodrama."